Aka Pax (Greek: Εἰρήνη Eirēnē)

 Fed-up farmer: Trygaeus, a man, yearns for peace and conceives a daring plan.

-Beetle chariot: He harnesses a giant dung beetle called Hercules (a symbol of peace and rebirth) and flies to the heavens on its back.
-He finds it empty of the gods.
-There he understands from Hermes, as messenger of the gods that they have vacated the heavens.
+Beetle chariot: He harnesses a giant dung beetle which has been captured on the slopes of Mount Aetna in Sicily and a beetle which is called Hercules (a symbol of peace and rebirth).
+Trygaeus flies to the heavens on its back.
+He finds Zeus' palace empty of the gods.
+Only Hermes, as messenger of the gods has been left behind.
+Hermes, he has been ordered to stay behind in a caretaker role of Zeus' palace.

 Peace party: The play erupts in celebration.
-Farmers rejoice at the prospect of being able to return to their lands, while the war profiteers are mocked.
+Farmers rejoice at the prospect of being able to return to their lands; in the meantime a series of persons who have profited from the war complain about the peace and are mocked for it: Hierocles, the soothsayer; an Arms Dealer; a sickle-maker; a spear-polisher; and a helmet-maker.

-A happy sort of ending: Trygaeus is rewarded by being married to Opora (Harvest), a symbol of fertility and prosperity.
+A happy sort of ending: Trygaeus is rewarded by getting married to Opora (Harvest), one of Eirene's attendant minor goddesses, she being a symbol of fertility and prosperity.

 References